ganrad/aks-aspnet-sqldb-rest/extensions/use-pod-identity/README.md

 # Use AAD Pod Identity and Key Vault FlexVolume driver to inject Secrets into applications on AKS

-This extension project describes the steps for configuring AAD Pod Identity and Azure FlexVolume driver for retreiving secrets from Azure Key Vault and mounting them onto the file system within the Claims Web API application container.
+This project extension describes the steps for configuring AAD Pod Identity and Azure FlexVolume driver for retreiving secrets from Azure Key Vault and mounting them onto the file system within the Claims Web API application container.

 In production environments, confidential data such as database user names and passwords are stored in a secure location such as Azure Key Vault and then injected into the application container at runtime.

 In this project, the Azure SQL Database **Connection String** will be stored in Azure Key Vault.

-The FlexVolume driver will be used to retrieve the connection string from Key Vault and mount it as a file on the container's file system.
+The **Azure Key Vault FlexVolume Driver** will be used to retrieve the connection string from Key Vault and mount it as a file on the container's file system.

-Azure Active Directory (AAD) Pod Identity enables Kubernetes applications to access cloud resources securely using managed identities and service principals.
+**Azure Active Directory (AAD) Pod Identity** enables Kubernetes applications to access cloud resources securely using managed identities and service principals.
 Without any code modifications, containerized applications can access any resource on Azure cloud that uses AAD as an Identity provider.

 **Functional Diagram:**

 Refer to the architecture diagram [here](https://docs.microsoft.com/en-us/azure/aks/operator-best-practices-identity#use-pod-identities).

 **Prerequisites:**
-1. Readers are required to complete Sections A thru G in the [parent project](https://github.com/ganrad/aks-aspnet-sqldb-rest) before proceeding with the hands-on labs in this project.
+1. Readers are required to complete Sections A thru G in the [parent project](https://github.com/ganrad/aks-aspnet-sqldb-rest) before proceeding with the hands-on labs in this sub-project.

-Readers are advised to go thru the following on-line resources before proceeding with the hands-on sections.
+Readers are advised to go thru the following on-line resources as needed.
 - [Azure AAD Pod Identity](https://github.com/Azure/aad-pod-identity)
 - [Azure/Kubernetes Key Vault FlexVolume Driver](https://github.com/Azure/kubernetes-keyvault-flexvol)